rich-murphey/wasm-hostcall-example/README.md

 * Structs that have the Copy trait &mdash; a fixed size and no pointer fields.
 We pass the the offset and size of the struct.
 * Structs that have the Serialize trait.
-We serialized it and pass the offset and length of the serialized copy instead.
-Members can be String, Vec and other dynamic sized types.
+We serialize it and pass the offset and length of the serialized copy instead.
+Fields can be String, Vec and other dynamic sized types.

 There are trade-offs.
 * Serialization verifies the struct's field types.